1LE00/frontend-assignment/README.md

 - You must use Next.js (React is not allowed).
 But its not compulsory to use Next.13 App folder feature.
 - Fetch data from the provided API using Next.js data fetching methods.
 - Create a visually appealing UI using any CSS framework (like Bootstrap, Tailwind CSS).
-- Use reqct query (Tanstack query) for fetching and caching the api data.
+- Use react query (Tanstack query) for fetching and caching the api data.
 - Implement client-side routing to enable smooth transitions between pages.
 - Write clean, maintainable, and well-documented code.
 - Use Git for version control, committing your code regularly to the forked Git repository in your profile.